Eastern religions

 The East-West religious distinction (just like the East-West culture distinction, and the implications that arise from it) is broad and not precise.
 Furthermore, geographical distinctions have less meaning in the current context of global transculturation.

 While many Western observers attempt to distinguish between Eastern philosophies and religions, this is a distinction that does not exist in some Eastern traditions.

-Indian religions
+Dharmic religions

 A Hindu temple in Sri Lanka.

-Also known as Dharmic religions, Hinduism, Buddhism, Jainism, and Sikhism originated in the Indian subcontinent and share similar concepts (e.g., dharma, karma, moksha).
+Hinduism, Buddhism, Jainism, and Sikhism originated in the Indian subcontinent and share similar concepts (e.g., dharma, karma, moksha).